 In the Austrian Tyrol, nine Christmas markets have earned the Advent in Tirol hallmark of quality.
 These markets comply to high standards with regards to their traditional appearance and the products sold at their stalls.
 We have been lucky to visit five of the nine and try to add one or two more every year.

 We can also recommend some other really small markets for a truly authentic experience.
-The magic of Christmas is such that even if the local choirs and theatre groups sing and perform in German, you don’t need a translation to appreciate the message.
+The magic of Christmas in Austria is such that even if the local choirs and theatre groups sing and perform in German, you don’t need a translation to appreciate the message.

 1. Innsbruck Christmas Markets